Badr-1/git-tutor/README.md

 ## Installation
-To install `git-tutor` copy it to a directory included in your `$PATH`. this allows you to use it either by `git tutor` as a git extension  or `git-tutor` as a regular command.
+To install `git-tutor` copy it to a directory included in your `$PATH`.
+This allows you to use it either by `git tutor` as a git extension or `git-tutor` as a regular command.

 ## Usage